ACR Committee on Training

 - Fellow in Training (FIT) Subcommittee – plans the Convergence Fellows Program and SOTA Fellows Program

-- In Service Training Exam (ITE) Subcommittee – manages the In Service Training Exam and writes exam questions
+- In Service Training Exam (ITE) Subcommittee – leads the In Service Training Exam and writes exam questions

 The ACR staff is responsible for the administration and project management of all initiatives and programs.